gradle/gradle/design-docs/dependency-management.md

 - Introduce a new type of component identifier to represent a file-only component.
 - Update reporting to understand this kind of component identifier.

-## Story: Plugin contributes a local component type
+## Story: Plugin contributes a component type implementation

-Allow a plugin to contribute a local component instance to component meta-data conversion.
+Allow a plugin to contribute a component type implementation, which is responsible for defining some component type.
+For this story, the definition is responsible for extracting the component meta-data from some local component instance.
+Later stories will generalise this to make the definition reusable for other purposes, such as publishing.

-- Use this in the native binary plugins to convert native library and binary instances to meta-data
+- Use this in the native binary plugins to convert native library and binary instances to meta-data.

+### Open issues

+- Add some way to influence the target of a project dependency
+- Generalise so that the meta-data model can be reused for publishing and resolving external components
+    - Version the model
+- Detangle the usage context from the dependency implementation and pass through to the resolvers
+    - Needs to be considered when caching stuff
+- Add some sugar to infer the meta-data model from some static types
+- Expose the component instance graph from the new requirements API
+- Remove `NativeDependencySet` and `LibraryResolver` interfaces
+- Replace the existing headers and files configurations

 ## Story: Conflict resolution prefers local components over other components

 When two components have conflicting external identifiers, select a local component.

 Note: This is a breaking change.

-## Story: Select target component for a project dependency

-Introduce some mechanism for a component type implementation to influence which component from the target project is selected for a project dependency.

 ## Story: Generate and publish component meta-data artifact